 The Process of Filing a Motion to Compel

 Filing a motion to compel is a crucial step in the discovery process, allowing a party to seek court intervention when faced with inadequate responses to discovery requests.
 This motion typically arises when one party fails to produce responsive documents within the established discovery timeline.
 To initiate the process, the moving party must draft a formal motion that outlines the specific requests for documents, the responses received, or the lack thereof, and the legal basis for the request.
-It is vital to demonstrate that the opposing party has not complied with their obligations under the relevant rules of civil procedure.
+Demonstrate that the opposing party has not complied with their obligations under the relevant rules of civil procedure.
 The motion should also include any efforts made to resolve the dispute informally before seeking court intervention.
+For the mechanics of getting a motion on file correctly, see the court motion filing checklist.
 Once filed, the court will schedule a hearing, during which both parties can present their arguments regarding the sufficiency of the discovery responses.

 Responding to a Motion to Compel